 Decked out in dry suits, wet suits and assorted other cold-weather gear, dozens of fearless competitors set out one at a time through the series of rapids.

-“What makes Millrace unique is that it’s in a metropolitan area,” said Michael Mayo, who served as the announcer for the event.
+“What makes Millrace unique is that it’s in a metropolitan area,” said Michael Mayo, who has served as the announcer for the event.
 “There aren’t a whole lot of cities that have whitewater rapids in the middle of their downtown.”

 Unlike the Millrace Massacre, the Iceman features a mass start with all of the competitors dashing off from the starting line and getting through the rapids anyway they can.
 Then it’s a hard paddle to the pedestrian bridge at Riverbanks Zoo, circling back to a sandy beach below the rapids to portage to the top for a second run through Millrace.